Hundreds mourn Oklahoma tornado victim, schoolgirl who liked to sing

 "It's a very sad day for all of us," said Oklahoma City Mayor Mick Cornett as he arrived for the funeral.

-The tornado was the strongest in the United States in nearly two years and cut a path of destruction 17 miles (27 km) long and 1.3 (2 km) miles wide.
+The tornado was the strongest in the United States in nearly two years and cut a path of destruction 17 miles long and 1.3 miles wide.
 Storm experts said it was remarkable that only 24 people were killed, as tornadoes of this strength can blow away a well constructed brick or wood house.

 Oklahoma Governor Mary Fallin's office said on Thursday that the death toll remained at 24 but that 377 people had reported injuries, up sharply from a figure of less than 300 on Wednesday.